Dogolaa/Dogolaa/README.md

 - Be fluently in English 🇺🇸 🇬🇧
 - Be fluently in Germany 🇩🇪
 - Travel to Tokyo 🇯🇵
-- Living in switzerland 🇨🇭
+- Living in Switzerland 🇨🇭
 - Be fluently in Java,JS,Python
 - Working with IA 🤖
 - Have a good job 🔥